 - You receive a fraudulent phishing e-mail that seems to be sent by Hello bank!, but in fact is not.

-- The sender asks you for fictitious security reasons to click on a link that leads to an authentic-looking – but fake – Hello bank! web page.
+- The sender asks you for fictitious security reasons to click on a link that leads to an authentic-looking – but fake – Easy Banking Web.

 - The sender asks you to provide confidential information urgently.

 - In the second phase, you will be contacted by phone.